olivierfriard/boris_docs/index.rst

 In the case you set the same key for more than a behavior, BORIS will pause your coding and ask which of the behavior you want to record.
 From version 7 the keys are **case-sensitive**.

+.. important:: If you open a project file created with a version older than v.7 BORIS will ask you to convert the upper case behavior keys to lower case.

 **important**

 **If you open a project file created with a version older than v.7 BORIS will ask you to convert the upper case behavior keys to lower case.**